typelevel/typelevel.github.com/posts/2018-04-13-rethinking-monaderror.md

   ga.flatMap(f) =!= ga
 ```

-This law is a bit dodgy as it is very well possible that `ga` just happens to be the same as the same as the one returned by `f`.
+This law is a bit dodgy as it is very well possible that `ga` just happens to be the same as the one returned by `f`.
 Thus we might have to reformulate this one at some point.

 Next we're going to formulate a law that states, that raising an error and then immediatly handling it with a given function should be equivalent to just calling that function on the error value: